What is Linux network monitoring?

 Network monitoring for Linux can be done in a pinch with the basic tools that Linux provides.
 For quick troubleshooting or simple scripted automation of a few checks, these are sufficient.
 They also have the advantage of being available virtually on any Linux distribution, as they are often already pre-installed.

 But network monitoring requires far more features and better control.
-To comfortably monitor network traffic on Linux, for example, more than just a packet sniffer, like Tcpdump, is necessary.
+To comfortably monitor network traffic on Linux, for example, more than just a packet sniffer, like tcpdump, is necessary.
 Network traffic monitoring on Linux is a rather difficult area to cover with only the simplistic tools that we covered earlier.
 Features like reporting, alerting, and flow monitoring are impossible to achieve with basic tools.
-That led to the development of a series of advanced monitoring tools that are used by companies in many industries to monitor their Linux-based infrastructure.
+That deficiency has led to the development of a series of advanced monitoring tools that are used by companies in many industries to monitor their Linux-based infrastructure.

-Advanced network monitoring tools for Linux exist for the advanced use cases.
-Along with providing a wealth of sophisticated features, supporting monitoring via specific protocols such as SNMP, they come with a much easier to use and, especially, to read interface.
 Advanced tools can easily monitor traffic, via the support of flow-based protocols for instance, and alert you whenever any parameter goes above or below a threshold.
 This is something that would be achievable only with extensive scripting with the basic Linux tools, and even then not with the granularity that large networks require.
-In addition, this would cost a lot of human resource time to set up.
-For most companies, this is not enough for their needs and a proper network monitoring software like Checkmk is the right solution.
+In addition, this would cost a lot of man-hours to set up.
+For most companies, this is not enough for their needs, so proper network monitoring software like Checkmk is the right solution.

 FAQ